You may communicate with the Board of Directors by email at [email protected], or by writing:

 Director since 2023

-Chris Barry serves as Executive Vice President and Group President of the Medical Solutions Division at Solventum, formerly known as 3M, a position he assumed in March 2024.
+Chris Barry served as Executive Vice President and Group President, Medical Surgical at Solventum, from March 2024 to December 2025.
 He previously served as CEO and a member of the board of NuVasive, Inc., a medical technology company focused on spine technology innovation, from 2018 to 2023, at which point, NuVasive Inc. was acquired by Globus Medical.
 From 2015 to 2018, Mr. Barry served as Senior Vice President and President of Surgical Innovations at Medtronic after Medtronic acquired Covidien, and, prior to Covidien’s acquisition, Mr. Barry spent more than 15 years in increasing commercial and executive leadership roles at Covidien, rising to vice president of sales for energy-based devices.
 Mr. Barry has a Bachelor of Science degree in Environmental Science from Texas Tech University.

 Director Skills: